TJ-Pinkerton/Modpack.exe/README.txt

 # Modpack.exe
-Minecraft Kitchen Sink Modpack
+Minecraft RPG & Adventure modpack
 By TJ_Pinkerton

-Modpack.exe is currently a WIP modpack for MC 1.12.2.
-I will be updating the pack to the latest MC version in the future.
+Modpack.exe is a modpack for MC 1.16.5 I will be updating the pack to the latest MC version in the future.
-I plan on using an exact total of 500 mods for this pack but I'll settle on just under 500 if I have to.
+I plan on using an exact total of 169 mods for this pack but I'll settle on just over 169 if I have to.